schwindelig/whalecore/dockerfiles/whalecore-base-mssql/README.md

 ### accept_eula

-Set this to `y` otherwise nothing will run.
+Set this to `Y` otherwise nothing will work.

 ### attach_dbs